 For more than 65 years KBR has had a continuous presence in Canada, completing over 450 projects and proudly serving the needs of our clients.
 As one of Canada's most experienced contractors, KBR has worked with clients across the country providing top-quality engineering, procurement, pipe fabrication, module assembly, turnaround and maintenance services, direct hire construction and construction management and professional services.

 In the last five years alone, KBR has executed or managed more than 24 million direct work hours on Canadian projects.
-This includes 300,000 manhours completing general works construction services for a natural gas to liquids (GTL) processing facility, two million manhours completing early works and infrastructure construction at Kitimat LNG, and seven and a half million manhours of general contracting for Shell Canada in Saskatchewan.
+This includes 300,000 manhours completing general works construction services for a natural gas to liquids (GTL) processing facility, two million manhours completing early works and infrastructure construction at Kitimat LNG, and seven and a half million manhours of general contracting for Shell Canada in Fort Saskatchewan.

 With a rich Canadian history dating back to 1951, KBR has completed over 450 projects in Canada.